nCine/nCine-site/cmake-options.md

   You can set this option to enable or disable the compilation of unit tests.
   When enabled CMake will first download and compile [Google Test](https://github.com/google/googletest), then the unit tests.

+  - `GTEST_VERSION_TAG`

+    Use this variable to specify a particular commit, tag or branch for Google Test.

 - `NCINE_BUILD_BENCHMARKS`

   You can set this option to enable or disable the compilation of the micro benchmarks.
   When enabled CMake will first download and compile [Google Benchmark](https://github.com/google/benchmark), then the micro benchmarks.

+  - `GBENCHMARK_VERSION_TAG`

+    Use this variable to specify a particular commit, tag or branch for Google Benchmark.

 - `NCINE_INSTALL_DEV_SUPPORT`